maickrau/ribotin/README.md

 ##### Quick start with CHM13 test dataset:

 Download the [test dataset](https://zenodo.org/records/10468773/files/ribotin_testdata.tar.gz?download=1).
 Unzip with `tar -xzf ribotin_testdata.tar.gz` and then run `ribotin-ref -x human -i data/hifi_reads.fa --nano data/ont_reads.fa -o output`.
 This will run ribotin-ref on the test dataset and store the results in the folder `output`.
-The assembled morphs are in `output/morphs.fa` which describes the morph sequences as well as their ONT coverages.
+The assembled morphs will be in `output/morphs.fa` which describes the morph sequences as well as their ONT coverages.

 The dataset also has example results with ribotin version 1.2 in `result_v1.2` and instructions for replicating them in `README`.